iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ```dvc
 $ dvc exp run --run-all
 ```

-> ⚠️ Note that only tracked files and directories will be included in
-> `--queue/temp` experiments.
-To include untracked files, stage them with
-> `git add` first (before `dvc exp run`) and `git reset` them afterwards.

 To remove all experiments from the queue and start over, you can use `dvc exp remove --queue`. 📖 See [Cleaning-Up Experiments][clean-up] for